MicrosoftDocs/architecture-center/docs/integration/integration-start-here-content.md

 ### Design patterns

-To explore patterns to incorporate into your planning, consult resources in the following areas.
+To explore patterns to incorporate into your design, consult resources in the following areas.

 #### Hybrid systems

 - [Tiered data for analytics][Tiered data for analytics]: Use Azure Stack Hub for collecting, processing, storing, and distributing local and remote data.
-- [Cross-cloud scaling—on-premises data][Cross-cloud scaling - on-premises data]: See a hybrid app that spans Azure and Azure Stack Hub and uses a single on-premises data source.
-This configuration is a compliance requirement for some organizations.
+- [Cross-cloud scaling—on-premises data][Cross-cloud scaling - on-premises data]: See a hybrid app that spans Azure and Azure Stack Hub and uses a single on-premises data source, which is a compliance requirement for some organizations.
 - [Cross-cloud scaling with Traffic Manager][Cross-cloud scaling with Traffic Manager]: Use Azure Traffic Manager to extend a local app by connecting it to public cloud resources.

 #### Microservice architectures